7 important business tips for new yoga teachers

 It’s good to know that Digital Yoga Academy has a wealth of business information, trainings and courses for new and more established yoga teachers.
 It’s all super accessible and easy to understand even if you’ve not got a business background.
 And this post is full of business tips for new yoga teachers.

-UK based yoga teacher Lee-Ann Cordingley shares advice from her own personal experience as a new yoga teacher and growing her own yoga business.
+UK based yoga teacher Lee-Ann Cordingley shares business tips for new yoga teachers from her own personal experience as a new yoga teacher and growing her own yoga business.

 I owned a successful business in a completely different field, but I didn’t want to think of my yoga teaching as a business in the early days.
 I love what I do, I love sharing it and ‘business’ felt like a dirty word.
 But here’s the deal:

 “it is an exchange of energy currency in exchange for your knowledge”

-If you’re receiving money for a service you provide as a new yoga teacher, regardless of how much money, you’re running a business.
+If you’re receiving money for a service you provide as a new yoga teacher, you’re running a business.
+It doesn’t matter how much money you are making.

 Altering my mindset in that way was instrumental in the growth of my yoga business.

-As self-employed new yoga teachers, we are yoga entrepreneurs and the founder of our own yoga business – and therefore we need to start thinking like a business!
+As self-employed new yoga teachers, we are yoga entrepreneurs and the founder of our own yoga business.
+Therefore we need to start thinking like a business!

 One of the first things you should consider doing is keeping your business ‘Business’ and your personal ‘Personal.’

 A good way to do that is to have dedicated channels of contact.
-We might not all want to have two mobile phones in our pocket, but you may not want your personal number being publicly available.
+We might not want to have two mobile phones in our pocket, but you don’t want your personal number being publicly available.

 Having a dedicated email address is a win, especially if your own email is something like email@example.com.
 It should have an air of professionalism about it!

 A pivotal part of my own development was the words of another yoga teacher:

 “decide what is acceptable to you”